LeFreq/JusticeLeague/README.md

 * honing your life by going straight-edge,
 * making your own food, from seed, demonstrating *initiative* and *independence*,
 * composting your waste or other outputs so that no one can blame you for making it harder for someone else,
-* creating a alternative economy that subv3rt5 the vanity of modern amerika (without hurting anyone)
+* creating a alternative economy that subv3rts the vanity of modern amerika (without hurting anyone)
 * squatting/occupying an abandoned house or warehouse to preserve its value make and make new (i.e. upcycling!),
-* engaging in tactical acts of cultural correction ("culture jamming", c.
-Adbusters magazine),
+* engaging in tactical acts of cultural correction,
 * taking responsibility for the safety of others by massive knowledge of the syst3m, and
 * by being completely *independent*, getting smarter, stronger, and *harder*.